-Since we have only 24 spots we are encouraging students to apply as soon as possible but prior to May 15th 2020.
+Since we have only 24 spots we are encouraging students to apply as soon as possible in 2021 prior to May 15th 2021.

 The Emerging Issues in Human Rights (EIHR) formerly referred to as AGC (Adventures in Global Citizenship) is a 6-credit university course at The University of Winnipeg Global College.
 This summer intensive course runs for two weeks in August and explores global issues using the city and province as a living human rights classroom.

 Many Rotary Clubs within D5550 donate to World Peace Partners D5550 for the purpose of either sponsoring university students or donating funds to WPP for the learning activities included in Emerging Issues In Human Rights course.